Scope and policy of the journal

 Submission of manuscripts

 Papers submitted to Jökull should report original and unpublished work which is not being considered for publication elsewhere.
 An electronic copy of each paper should be emailed to one of the editors.
 Text should be linenumbered with double line spacing, single column and full page width.
 Accepted languages are Icelandic and English.
 Reviewed articles must include an abstract and figure text in both languages.
 If needed, the editors reserve the right to translate the abstract and figure captions.
 Each paper is reviewed by at least two independent referees.
-Upon acceptance, we request a copy of the final manuscript electronically or on a CD.
+Upon acceptance, we request a copy of the final manuscript electronically.
 Short to moderate length papers are encouraged.
 Papers will typically be limited to 20 pages in Jökull format.

 Titles should be brief and informative.
 An abbreviated title suitable for page headings is also required.
 The abstract should be a single paragraph that states the nature of the investigation and summarises the conclusions drawn.
 The abstract should not exceed 300 words.
 References should not be cited in an abstract and abbreviations should be avoided.
 Words to be printed in italics should be underlined.
 Instructions to the editor should be on a separate sheet.
 Double-space the printed text to allow room for reviewers to make annotations.
 Sections and subsections should be clearly headed.
 Tables should be as simple as possible and large tables should be avoided.
 Each table should have a brief title.
 Submit revised text in MS Word or LaTex format and graphics in vector (eps) or raster (pdf, tif, jpg) format.
 All raster graphics must have a resolution between 300 and 600 ppi.
 The final figure scale should be adjusted to single (75 mm) or double column (155 mm) widths.
 Consider reduction when deciding the size of numbers, letters, symbols and line thickness.
 Obtain copyright permissions where needed.